Mapping Africa Transformations

 Security

-The rivalry network is remarkably compact considering the size of the region, the number of countries involved, and the various actors implicated in acts of violence.
-This confirms that the region has become one large theatre of military conflict, in which violent activities are no longer isolated but part of a wider conflict environment.
+The rivalry network is compact considering the size of the region, the number of countries involved, and the various actors implicated in acts of violence.
+In West Africa, the region has become one large theatre of military conflict, in which violent activities are no longer isolated but part of a wider conflict environment.
+In the first half of 2023, 468 actors were involved, as victims or perpetrators, in acts of violence throughout North and West Africa, resulting in 771 rivalrous relationships.

 Nigerian civilians occupy the centre of the rivalry network, because they are targeted by both governmental forces, extremist violent organisations, and other armed groups.
 In the Central Sahel, the Group for the Support of Islam and Muslim (JNIM) is not only the largest coalition of Jihadist organisations of the region but also the one with the largest number of enemies.